 The position of your hands “inside the left thigh” to start are the same whether chipping, pitching, or hitting any or all other clubs – even your putter.
 The swing or forward motion of the body is relatively the same with yours hands moving and staying in the slot.
 Remember – the golf swing begins with the same takeaway, and when PITCHING THE BALL- your arms and body move in tandem.
 Watch Jack Nicklaus demonstrate the one swing method he used on tour!
 Tour Swing Videos

 Phil Mickelson demonstrates hitting approach shots into the wind

 SUMMARY – Swing within yourself, and make good contact!

 As you practice pitching the ball from 50-75 yards you will need to the adjust your setup, stance, and face angle of your club for the desired distance and trajectory.
 Never adjust or change your grip!
 Use the same swing tempo and grip, and adjust you stance, alignment, maintaining the same ball position, length of backswing, and rhythm and tempo (30 – 40 mantra) needed for the yardage to the pin.
 Remember the object is to pinch and strike the ball cleanly with a shallow divot … and as Hogan would say, “dig it out of the dirt”!

 Practice without fear!
 Play without fear!
 Golf is just a game!

 In a short-game session you will learn how to use your shorter irons – 7, 8, 9 and Wedges – to minimize air time and maximize roll from different points around the green.
 You will learn that each club has just the right amount of loft to minimize flight and maximize roll with good contact!

-The goal is to establish a simple game swing routine using the club, with the correct loft, without making a major swing change.
+The swing sequence to the left is what I recommend.
+The goal is to establish a simple swing routine using the club with the correct loft, without making a major swing change.
 Your technique and swing speed should not vary.
 One swing, with the same pace, using different clubs to get the ball to the hole.
-The swing sequence to the left is what I recommend.